 Rerouting was a series created at Our Lady of Good Counsel Catholic Church.
 It was designed to break open the basic story of the Gospel, based on the experience that many Catholics do not know the Bible as well as they would like.
 As a result many Catholics find the lectionary that is proclaimed at Mass to be hard to follow.
-The entire series lasted fourteen weeks, but these are the first five talks that break open the story, drawing heavily on Genesis 1-3.
+The entire series lasted fourteen weeks, and included Q&A sessions.
+It was followed by 2/42, the Rerouting Journey Continues.

 The shootings at Sandyhook were beyond tragic for those who continue to grieve deeply the lives of their children.
 In this homily during the Advent season, Fr.
 John reflects with us on the reality of death, heaven and the need to ask the Holy Spirit to give us an eternal perspective.

 In this talk on marriage, Fr.
 John discusses what are commonly referred to as “The Four Goods of Marriage:” permanence, partnership, faithfulness, and fruitfulness.

 The teaching of St. Paul on marriage found in Ephesians 5 is one of the most misunderstood passages in the New Testament.
 What is it that the Lord calls husbands to be and to do in marriage?
 What is it that He calls wives to be and to do?
 This talk shatters misconceptions about this beautiful but hard to understand passage, and offers ideas for how to thrive as a married couple.